-For its part, North Carolina has a license plate design that says “First in Flight”, paying homage to the first manned flight that took off the ground with its own strength.
-The flight took off in 1903, after the Wright brothers tested it on Kitty Hawk on the Outer Banks.
-Observing the flight of pigeons near Dayton in July 1899, Wilbur theorized that the tips of their wings allowed them to direct their movements in the air.
+For its part, North Carolina has a license plate design that proudly proclaims “First in Flight”, paying homage to the first successful manned flight that took off the ground with its own strength.
+This momentous event occurred in 1903, after the Wright brothers tested their invention on Kitty Hawk on the Outer Banks.
+The brothers had been inspired by the flight of pigeons near Dayton in July 1899.
+Wilbur theorized that the tips of their wings allowed them to direct their movements in the air.
 Tilting one wing upwards increased the wind in its lower part; simultaneously, tilting the other wing downwards increased the wind in its upper part.

-The result allowed the bird to turn, rise and descend at will.
-The question, then, was whether these movements could be mechanically duplicated.
+This enabled the bird to turn, rise and descend at will.
+The question then became whether these movements could be mechanically duplicated.
 A few days later, Wilbur was fiddling with a cardboard box in his bike shop.
 Idly pressing the corners of the long sides of the box at one end and those of the short sides at the other, he noticed that this distortion of the box mimicked the action of pigeon wings.

-North Carolina license plates read, “First in Flight,” while license plates across the state of Ohio bear the motto “Birthplace of Aviation.”.
-While Wilbur and Orville Wright chose Kitty Hawk for their first flight, the brothers didn't call North Carolina home.
-Connecticut celebrates the story of Gustave Whitehead, which Ohio officially repudiates after establishing a truce with North Carolina by the Wright brothers. .
+North Carolina license plates read “First in Flight” while license plates across Ohio bear “Birthplace of Aviation” as their motto.
+While Wilbur and Orville Wright chose Kitty Hawk for their first flight, they didn't call North Carolina home.
+Connecticut celebrates Gustave Whitehead's story which Ohio officially repudiates after establishing a truce with North Carolina by honoring Wright brothers' achievement.